du82/unfathoming/content/archive/2024/chinese-keyboards.md

   <li><strong>Dynamic updating:</strong> As the user continues typing or selects characters, the predictions are continuously refined.</li>
 </ol>" %}

 Chinese is a uniquely complex language.
 There are currently 8105 汉字 (hanzi) which I'll refer to as glyphs for simplicity sake.
+The ability to turn something like "nihao" into "你好" is surprisingly difficult to implement correctly and effiecently.
+This has led to a problem where only sufficiently resourced organizations have taken on the task of developing and implementing such algorithms.